 Your Library Card

-To get a full-service library card that allows you to borrow and place holds on both physical and digital materials, you will need to visit open library branches with valid and current name and address identification.
+To get a library card that allows you to borrow and place holds on both physical and digital materials, you will need to visit open library branches with valid and current name and address identification.

 Toronto residents who are 13 years or older who wish to use our digital resources and services only can sign up online for a Digital Access Card.

-How to get a full-service library card
+How to get a library card

 To be eligible for a library card you need to: